eric-hedengren/curseforge-project-analytics/README.md

 ## Getting Started
 ### 1. Python Install
+If python is already on your computer, skip this step.
 First get the [latest python files](https://www.python.org/downloads/ "Python Download").
-If python is on your computer, skip this step.
+When opening the installer, make sure you select "Add Python -version- to PATH".
+If you don't have admin access, unselect "Install launcher for all users (recommended)", it will still work on your user.

 ### 2. Python Packages
 Additionally, you may have to install the [pandas](Mod%20Name/Analytics.pyw#L1) and [matplotlib](Mod%20Name/Analytics.pyw#L2) packages if you haven't before (if you don't know what these are, you probably haven't) so run the [InstallPythonPackages.bat](Mod%20Name/Run/InstallPythonPackages.bat) file and it will install them for you.
-You need python installed for that file to run.
+You need python installed for that file to run, and you know it's working when multiple loading bars appear on the command prompt.
 These first 2 steps are only required once for each new computer.
 If you know you have previously installed these packages, skip this step.

 ### 3. Execute Graph Generator
 To execute a graph, run the [RunGraphGenerator.bat](Mod%20Name/Run/RunGraphGenerator.bat), or double click Analytics.pyw, and either of these require steps 1 and 2.
 A display graph should come up that displays the most recent file in the "Data Folder" and a new graph saved to the "Graphs Folder".
 If this step fails, try uninstalling then reinstalling python and the packages in steps 1 and 2 from your computer.
 If you generate a graph that has the same name, the new graph will replace the old one.